mickiedd/carnd_t1p4/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image3]

+![alt text][image4]

+#### 4. Detect lane pixels and fit to find the lane boundary..

+The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

 ### Pipeline (single images)